Contact us Today: 843-224-7638

 DO IT FOR US ALL.
 And for yourself and YOUR OWN WELL-BEING and SELF-LOVING action.

-Continuation of Community: Rewards and Autumn Support🍁
+Continuation of Community: Rewards and SUMMER + Autumn Support🍁

-Thank you for engaging compassionately as you read -and- for your care of the many people out there who saw their life experience in this post.
+Thank you for engaging compassionately as you read -and- for your care of the many people out here who saw their life experience in this post.
 It is time we raise our voices.
 We are here for this, and we (support systems, team, cats and I) are here for YOU.

 ~Written by DBT Charleston‘s Director, Sarah Greenwood, LPC, LCMHC, DBT-Linehan Board of Certification, Certified Clinician™